Cisco-UKI-DevX/pyATS-Lab-Guide/README.md

 JSON EXAMPLE
 ```

-Now we've managed to collect our information
+Now we've managed to collect our information from the device